 - Within 2-business days from the SPA request, UVM Innovations will provide a reply indicating the IP language is 1) acceptable as written or 2) requires negotiation.

-- Where IP terms require negotiation, UVM Innovation will take the lead and work directly with the sponsor in coordination with the PI.
+- Where IP terms require negotiation, UVM Innovations will take the lead and work directly with the sponsor in coordination with the PI.

 - UVM Innovations will provide SPA with the final IP language.

 - SPA will incorporate and finalize the agreement.

 - Upon completion of a mutually acceptable agreement with the sponsor and with PI concurrence, SPA accepts the award on behalf of UVM, collects needed signatures, and creates the award in UVMClick.